DevOpsGenie/PythonCodeChallenges/Challenge01/README.md

 hello Devops

 ```
-Watch solutions on Youtube -> https://youtu.be/6rBcxc4Plt4
+Check 2 solutions of this challenge -> https://youtu.be/6rBcxc4Plt4

 Feel free to share your solution by raising a PR to this challenge.
 First 5 contributors will be tagged in the readme of the challenge